Key Takeaways:

 If the option is not exercised, then it has no value.

-For calculating the put option premium, you will need:
+To calculate the put option premium, you will need the following:

 • Intrinsic Value